-In connection with the above-referenced refinancing transactions related to our Senior Secured Notes due 2019 (the "Refinancing Transactions"), we entered into a letter agreement with the holder of our Series E Redeemable Preferred to extend the date upon which a holder of Series E Redeemable Preferred has the right to elect to have such holder's shares of Series E Redeemable Preferred redeemed by us from August 2, 2019 to October 25, 2023.
-The letter agreement also provides for the amendment of certain other terms relating to the Series E Redeemable Preferred, including an increase in the per annum dividend rate payable in respect of the Series E Redeemable Preferred (a) by 0.50% on the third anniversary of the Refinancing Transactions, (b) by an additional 0.50% on the fourth anniversary of the Refinancing Transactions.
+As discussed in Note 10, in connection with the financing transactions discussed above, we entered into a letter agreement with the holder of our Series E Redeemable Preferred to extend the date upon which a holder of Series E Redeemable Preferred has the right to elect to have such holder's shares of Series E Redeemable Preferred redeemed by us from August 2, 2019 to October 25, 2023.
+The letter agreement also provides for the amendment of certain other terms relating to the Series E Redeemable Preferred, including an increase in the per annum dividend rate payable in respect of the Series E Redeemable Preferred (a) by 0.50% on the third anniversary of the financing transactions, (b) by an additional 0.50% on the fourth anniversary of the financing transactions and (c) by an additional 1.0% on the fifth anniversary of the financing transactions.